 Let’s face it — once you start researching, it’s challenging to know when to stop.

-‘How to know when to stop researching and start writing?’ is a question that usually pops up in a writers’ minds.
+‘How to know when to stop researching and start writing?’ is a question that usually pops up in a writers’ mind.
 Sadly, there’s no correct answer.

 It depends on you.
 If you feel that you’ve gathered a lot, even a lot more than you had initially planned to, you can stop.
 It’s better to have more data than not to have enough.
 However, don’t go off-board too.
 It is entirely understandable if you are left confused by the end.
 The best way to solve this problem is to set a time/day to limit your research.
 This way, you will know when to exit.